bhefty/timestamp-api/README.md

 - [x] 6.
 User Story: If it does not contain a date or Unix timestamp, it returns null for those properties.

 - [x] 7.
 Once you've finished implementing these user stories, click the "I've completed this challenge" button and enter the URLs for both your GitHub repository and your live app running on Heroku.

-- [x] 8.
-You can get feedback on your project by sharing it with your friends on Facebook.